maddieemihle/belly-button-challenge/README.md

 # Belly Button Challenge

 ## Background
 In this challenge, an interactive dashboard was created to explore the 'Belly Button Biodiversity' dataset, which catalogs the microbes that colonize human navels.
 The study was taken from "A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable" (_Hulcr, 2012_).
-In this study, it was found that belly buttons were a jungle of microbial diversity, having detected over 2300 species in navels.
-This dataset revealed that a small handful of microbial species (also called operational taxonomic units or OTUs) werepresent in more than 70% of people.
-The rest were relatively rare as the data shows.
+This study found that belly buttons were a jungle of microbial diversity, having detected over 2300 species in navels.
+This dataset revealed that a small handful of microbial species (also called operational taxonomic units or OTUs) were present in more than 70% of people.
+The rest were relatively rare, as the data shows.

 This challenge used skills learned with JavaScript, D3 library, JSON, HTML, and Plotly.